compoundingeffects/bigpictureschool/ecology.md

     2. They come up with a possible explanation.
     3. They test this explanation through experiments or field studies.
     4. If the explanation holds up, it can become part of larger theories about how nature works.

-In summary, ecology is about understanding the complex web of relationships in nature.
-It looks at how living things depend on each other and their environment, how energy and matter move through ecosystems, and how species change over time.
-By breaking down these big ideas into simpler parts, we can better understand the natural world around us.